martinfrances107/rust_d3_geo/README.md

 This globe is rendered to a HTML CANVAS element

 It deliberately mixes typescript methods with rust.
-The typescript is responsible for handling the mouse events and manipulating the quaternion used to calculate the appropiate change in rotation.
+The typescript is responsible for handling the mouse events and manipulating the quaternion used to calculate the appropriate change in rotation.
 In a typescript render loop calls to a rust function render the globe.
 <br/>
 <br/>
   This example is currently undergoing rapid development.